dylmye/lets-plan/README.md

 $ yarn
 ```

-Secondly, if you're not using Firebase for hosting you can remove `.firebaserc`, `.firebase.json` and the firebase scripts in the `.github` folder.
+Secondly, if you're not using Firebase you can remove `.firebaserc`, `.firebase.json` and the firebase scripts in the `.github` folder.

 Copy the `.env.example` file and rename it `.env`.
 Set the parameters as so: